mparson/gridgame/README.md

 ## Potential features for future versions:

-* Versions for the C-64 & C-128
-* Sound - I'll need to read up on how to make cc65 generate sounds.
+- Sound - I'll need to read up on how to make cc65 generate sounds.
   It's documented, but I've not tried that yet.
 Step 1 was to get the basic game working.
-* See if it will compile with [KickC](https://gitlab.com/camelot/kickc), then all dev work could even be done on the system it is played on!
+- See if it will compile with [KickC](https://gitlab.com/camelot/kickc), then all dev work could even be done on the system it is played on!